NextGenSoftwareUK/oasisweb4.com/QUICK_START.md

 # Switch to max-build2 branch
 git checkout max-build2

-# Navigate to site directory
+# Navigate to site directory (IMPORTANT: use oasisweb4.com, NOT new-v2)
 cd oasisweb4.com

 # Install Vercel CLI (if not already installed)